Timing

 meter: 4

-If the song runs at 2023 BPM in 3/4 time from 3000ms, then the corresponding Timing would be:
+If at 3000ms the song changes to 2023 BPM in 3/4 time, then the Timing is:

 offset: 3000